Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 <ConsiderationsTableau/>

-## Set up auto exposures
+## Set up downstream exposures

-Set up auto exposures in [Tableau](#set-up-in-tableau) and [dbt Cloud](#set-up-in-dbt-cloud) to ensure that your BI tool's extracts are updated regularly.
+Set up downstream exposures in [Tableau](#set-up-in-tableau) and [dbt Cloud](#set-up-in-dbt-cloud) to ensure that your BI tool's extracts are updated automatically.

 ### Set up in Tableau

-This section of the document explains the steps you need to set up the auto-exposures integration with Tableau.
-Once you've set this up in Tableau and [dbt Cloud](#set-up-in-dbt-cloud), you can [view the auto-exposures](#view-auto-exposures) in dbt Explorer.
+This section of the document explains the steps you need to set up downstream exposures integration with Tableau.
+Once you've set this up in Tableau and [dbt Cloud](#set-up-in-dbt-cloud), you can [view the downstream exposures](#view-auto-exposures) in dbt Explorer.

 1. Ensure you or a site admin enables [personal access tokens (PATs)](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) for the account in Tableau.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-enable-pat.jpg" title="Enable PATs for the account in Tableau"/>

-2. Create a PAT that you can add to dbt Cloud to pull in Tableau metadata for auto exposures.
+2. Create a PAT that you can add to dbt Cloud to pull in Tableau metadata for the downstream exposures.
 Ensure the user creating the PAT has access to collections/folders, as the PAT only grants access matching the creator's existing privileges.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-create-pat.jpg" title="Create PATs for the account in Tableau"/>

 3. Copy the **Secret** and the **Token name** and enter them in dbt Cloud.
 The secret is only displayed once, so store it in a safe location (like a password manager).